jackSeigerman/Random-Imgur/out/production/RandomImgur/README.md

 ## Disclaimer
 Unfortunately the internet is the internet, so upon retrieving an image from Imgur, there is no telling what you will get.
 Please see the [Imgur terms of service](https://imgur.com/tos) for more information.
 We did not create, place, or change the chances of generating any particular image or type of image.
-## Getting Started
-to use this app, simply run the Random Imgur exe, or open the code into a java ide, and run it from the source code.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
 ## Credits
-Created by Aryeh Bloom and Jack Seigerman
+Created by Jack Seigerman and Aryeh Bloom